josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 I have a newborn daughter.

-I began writing this post before she was born, and, mostly because of her, I'm now finishing it up several weeks later.
-(I've fit most of this writing into her nap schedule.)
+I began writing this post before she was born, and mostly because of her, I'm now finishing it up several weeks later.
+(I've fit most of this writing into her nap schedule, typing as she sleeps beside me.)

 And I can't shake the thought that I'm welcoming her into a world where so much of the potential malicious misuse of AI could one day be directed at her.